17 Myths to Bust about Bike Touring [and a few that might actually be true]

 This might be true sometimes, but mostly it isn’t.
 If you’re constantly free camping it’s hard to get showers when the weather is cold (unless you’re in Japan, having cheap hot springs everywhere).

-In warm weather though, it’s never to hard to wash yourself.
-Public toilets, rivers, streams, waterfalls, seas, and oceans are there to provide you all the water you might need.
+In warm weather though, it’s never too hard to wash yourself.
+Public toilets, rivers, streams, waterfalls, seas, and oceans are there to provide you with all the water you might need.

 they don’t spend money here so the tourism agency need NOT care for what this unprofitable minority might want.